rosendopili/PassportChallenge/README.md

 If you completed the challenge correctly, we will email you a form to claim your prize.
 Email us at info@techtogether.io with any questions.

-:arrow_forward:  You may only complete this challenge once.
+You may only complete this challenge once.
 If your submission is incorrect for any reason, we will email you.

 ***

-:earth_asia: :round_pushpin: Stop 1: Sign up for Azure for Students!
+### Stop 1: Sign up for Azure for Students!

 Navigate to the link above and sign up for Azure for Students.
 Students, get Azure for free courtesy of Microsoft Azure.
 Full-time college students are eligible for a free Azure account with $100 in credits.

-<br>:video_camera: How-To Tutorial: https://youtu.be/1blgs6KeA_A
+<br>How-To Tutorial: <a href="https://youtu.be/1blgs6KeA_A">https://youtu.be/1blgs6KeA_A</a>
 <br>:link: Sign Up Link: https://hackp.ac/MSFT-Stop1
 <br>:camera: Take a photo of your dashboard once you've completed this step.